-Before joining faculty of The Hartt School, Edward Cumming served for nine years as Music Director of the Hartford Symphony Orchestra, hailed for its remarkable artistic growth during his tenure.
+Before joining faculty of The Hartt School, Edward Cumming was Music Director of the Hartford Symphony Orchestra, hailed for its remarkable artistic growth during his tenure.
 His appointment came after a two-year search process involving nearly 300 applicants from around the world.

-Mr. Cumming studied with Otto-Werner Mueller at Yale University, where he received a Doctorate in Music in 1992.
+After receiving a Doctorate in Music from Yale University, Cumming conducted in master classes with Pierre Boulez at Oberlin College, and with Riccardo Muti at the Curtis Institute.
 As an undergraduate at the University of California at Berkeley, he was awarded the prestigious Eisner Prize for Creative Achievement in the Arts.
 In May 2010, he received an Honorary Doctorate from Trinity College.